xuri/excelize-doc/en/sparklines.md

 func (f *File) AddSparkline(sheet string, opt *SparklineOption) error
 ```

 AddSparkline provides a function to add sparklines to the worksheet by given formatting options.
 Sparklines are small charts that fit in a single cell and are used to show trends in data.
 Sparklines are a feature of Excel 2010 and later only.
-You can write them to an XLSX file that can be read by Excel 2007 but they won't be displayed.
+You can write them to a spreadsheet file that can be read by Excel 2007 but they won't be displayed.
 For example, add a grouped sparkline.
 Changes are applied to all three:

 ```go
 err := f.AddSparkline("Sheet1", &excelize.SparklineOption{